benlynch1931/CVM-website/README.md

 ## To Find:

-- First name strings leader
 - Strings times
+- Percussion times

 ## To Do:

 - 'about' on index (formed in ...)
 - footer info
-- head title and icon
+- change height of dropdown nav toggle?